What is Tuition Protection Service (TPS)?

 Do I get my tuition fee reduced for the units transferred through course credit or RPL?

-Normally, ICT reduces the fee for the units transferred through course credit or RPL.
+Normally, Ironwood reduces the fee for the units transferred through course credit or RPL.
 However, administration fee may be charged for it.

 How can I know my academic results?